Airlock as a Service Knowledge Base

 Adding a generic secret

-2. Go to the tenant drop-down list on top of the navigation tree to the left, and select the tenant for which you want to add the secret.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant where you want to add the secret.

-3. In the Vault dialog, select the Generic secrets tab.
+3. In the Generic secrets tab, click Add generic secret.

 Notice

-1. Secrets stored in the vault can be used in an IAM configuration valid for this tenant.
-For this, use the reference that SaaS provides in the secret settings.
+Secrets stored in Vault can be referenced in an IAM configuration for the selected tenant by using the reference shown in the secret settings.

-3. Go to the tenant dropdown list on top of the navigation tree to the left, and select the relevant tenant.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant.

 Deleting a secret in the vault

-2. Go to the tenant dropdown list on top of the navigation tree to the left, and select the relevant tenant.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant where you want to delete a secret.

 Notice